Transformers: Transformers: Prime Wars Trilogy (2016–2018)

-In August 2016, Machinima and Hasbro co-produced a computer-animated series named Combiner Wars, simultaneously published on the website Go90 and YouTube.
+In August 2016, Machinima and Hasbro co-produced an animated series named Combiner Wars, simultaneously published on the website Go90 and YouTube.
 This was followed by two further installments, Titans Return and Power of the Primes.

 Eric Calderon was executive producer of the trilogy.
-The events of the series take place 40 years after the end of the Autobot/Decepticon civil war, with the Transformers having returned to Cyberton and now being threatened by ancient technology.
+The events of the series take place 40 years after the end of the Autobot/Decepticon civil war, with the Transformers having returned to Cybertron and now being threatened by ancient technology.

 The trailer for Combiner Wars was released on July 26, 2016, along with four prequel episodes.
 Eight five-minute episodes of the series Combiner Wars were released weekly beginning on August 2.
 The cast of the Combiner Wars was predominantly made up of famous YouTube personalities.
 The first series was included as a bonus feature on the Transformers: The Last Knight Blu-ray release.

-The second series, dubbed Titans Return featured returning voice cast from previous iterations of Transformers, such as Peter Cullen and Judd Nelson, along with newcomers such as Michael Dorn as Perceptor and Wil Wheaton as Fortress Maximus.
+The second series, dubbed Titans Return featured returning voice cast from previous iterations of Transformers, such as Peter Cullen and Judd Nelson, along with newcomers such as Michael Dorn as Fortress Maximus and Wil Wheaton as Perceptor.
 Guest voices included Mark Hamill and Ron Perlman.
 Titans Return debuted on November 14, 2017, on the Go90 platform, consisting of ten episodes at roughly 11 minutes each.
 The series featured returning Titan characters such as Metroplex, Fortress Maximus and Trypticon and the resultant destruction such enormous characters create.

 The third part of the trilogy, dubbed Power of the Primes was launched on May 1, 2018, comprising 10 episodes released weekly, each roughly 11 minutes long.
 FJ DeSanto was executive producer of the third installment.
 Animation was done by Tatsunoko Productions.
 Power of the Primes focused on the arrival of Megatronus, one of the original Primes.
 In 2019, Machinima shut down and folded into Otter Media.
 On January 19, Machinima removed all of its videos from YouTube, including those of the Prime Wars Trilogy.
 After the shutdown, a number of former Machinima creations returned to the web via Rooster Teeth.
 The series is available on the Rooster Teeth website.

-Transformers: Cyberverse (2018–2020)
+Transformers: Cyberverse (2018–2021)

-Produced by Boulder Media Limited, Hasbro Studios and Allspark Animation for Cartoon Network, it started airing on September 1, 2018.

-Two seasons, named "Chapters", were planned, with the first aired in 2018 and with the second, subtitled Power of the Spark, planned for 2019.Cyberverse uses characters and elements across G1, Beast Era, the live-action film series, Animated, and the Aligned continuity.
-It is notable for being the first television series of the franchise to have an 11-minute runtime (the latter two installments of the Prime Wars Trilogy have first utilized this format) and for having a New York cast instead of the usual Los Angeles one.
+Transformers: Cyberverse (later known as Transformers: Bumblebee Cyberverse Adventures for seasons 3 and 4) is an animated series produced by Boulder Media and Allspark Animation (later Entertainment One) which premiered on September 1, 2018 on Cartoon Network and concluded on November 21, 2021 on Netflix comprising four chapters, of which the fourth was composed of two specials.
+Cyberverse uses characters and elements across various continuities, including G1, Beast Era, the live-action film series, Animated, and the Aligned continuity, to tell its own story.